2-5 Day Moab Itinerary (Overlanding, Hikes, and More)

 If you have time, take the first trail to the left after your cross the bridge next.
 It’s not the most direct route to Delicate Arch, and it will add about 10 minutes to your hike, but you’ll get to see the Ute Indian Petroglyphs on your way.
 Finish the loop to get back to the main trail heading to Delicate Arch from there.

-Day two: Overlanding to Canyonlands National Park
+Day 2: Overlanding to Canyonlands National Park

 Mileage: 123 miles